Georgia Leadership Lab

 Georgia Leadership Lab Fellows participate in two three-day convenings, monthly trainings, and peer-to-peer coaching sessions.
 Fellows build their confidence as leaders, accelerate their capacities to build influence, and develop storytelling skills for advocacy and narrative change.
 The cohort also builds connections among community partners from diverse communities.

-Georgia Leadership Lab 2024
+Georgia Leadership Lab 2026

-The Georgia Leadership Lab will highlight and support 15 fellows who have sought to improve or enrich the lives of immigrant, refugee, and BIPOC communities in Georgia through community involvement.
-Fellows will join a team of leaders who are creating an ecosystem of narrative power.
-They will participate in two 3-day convenings, three 1.5-hour meetings, peer-to-peer coaching sessions, and a capstone public storytelling event.
+The Georgia Leadership Lab will select up to 14 fellows who have sought to improve or enrich the lives of immigrant, refugee, and BIPOC communities in Georgia through their work at a local direct services and advocacy organization.
+Fellows will join a cohort of professionals who are creating an ecosystem of narrative power.

-Fellows will also receive a $1,500 stipend to support their participation in the Lab.
+Fellows will also receive a $1,000 stipend to support their participation in the Lab.

 For more information, contact: jlee@advancingjustice-atlanta.org